true-while/AzureFastStartForIoT/Management System and Inventory/README.md

 `Server=tcp:YOUR_SERVER_NAME_HERE.database.windows.net,1433;Database=RFIDStock;User ID=YOUR_LOGIN_NAME_HERE;Password=YOUR_PASSWORD_HERE;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30`

+Note as part of the above connection string there is a `Database=RFIDStock` key/value pair.
+This information will be used later by the Entity Framework to create a new database with this name on your new logical server.

 Make a note of this completed connection string as you'll need it soon.

 Step 6 - Setup an Azure Function to process incoming data